GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Acknowledgments

 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 The authors are grateful for computational resources provided by the the \ac{LIGO} Lab culster at the \ac{LIGO} Laboratory and supported by PHY-$0757058$ and PHY$-0823459$, the Pennsylvania State University's Institute for Computational and Data Sciences gravitational-wave cluster, and supported by OAC-$2103662$, PHY-$2308881$, PHY-$2011865$, OAC-$2201445$, OAC-$2018299$, and PHY-$2207728$.
 CJH and LT acknowledges support from the Nevada Center for Astrophysics, from NASA Grant No. 80NSSC23M0104.
 CJH also acknowledges support from the National Science Foundation through the Award No.~PHY-2409727.
 CH Acknowledges generous support from the Eberly College of Science, the Department of Physics, the Institute for Gravitation and the Cosmos, the Institute for Computational and Data Sciences, and the Freed Early Career Professorship.
 M.W.C. acknowledges support from the National Science Foundation with grant numbers PHY-2308862 and PHY-2117997.
+JDEC, PB, AB, CM acknowledges support from the National Science Foundation with grant number PHY-2513124.
+B.C. acknowledges support from the NSF Graduate Research Fellowship Program under Grant No. DGE 21-46756.
+DS acknowledges support from NSF Grant PHY-2020275(Network for Neutrinos, Nuclear Astrophysics, and Symmetries (N3AS)).